01 of 04

 03 of 04

 Installing and Connecting the Main Service Wires

 - If the service wires are not already present, the electrician will now feed a fish tape through the main service conduit opening from inside the panel to the entry point where the main service wires are available.

 - The main service wires are now secured to the end of the fish tape with electrical tape and pulled back down into the breaker panel.
 It may require a helper to assist pushing the wires from outside while the fish tape is pulled from the inside.
 Plenty of excess wire is pulled into the panel to allow for connections to be made anywhere in the box.

 - The electrician now bends the two black service wires for easy installation to the main breaker.
 In most panels, the main breaker is a large 240-volt circuit breaker that is located at the top of the panel.
 It will control all the power entering the home and connects to both hot buss bars running down vertically through the panel.

 - The ends of the service wires are stripped of just enough insulation to make the connections to the main circuit breaker terminal lugs.
-He takes care not to leave excess bare wire, because this creates a safety hazard if the wires can come in contact with other wires.
+He takes care not to leave the excess bare wire because this creates a safety hazard if the wires can come in contact with other wires.

 - The bare ends of the main service wires are inserted into the lugs on the main breaker, and the screws are tightened securely.

 - The main service neutral wire is now connected to the neutral buss bar.
 The location of the neutral buss bar varies depending on the panel manufacturer, but it is always located well away from the two hot buss bars.
 It is a silver-colored bar with many smaller screws and connection points, with one larger hole for the main service neutral wire.